-The focus of each training session should be on proper form and technique, and if free weights are used, there should be an adult around to spot your child.
+The focus of each training session should be on proper form and technique, with qualified instruction and supervision.

-- An instructor-to-child ratio of at least 1 to 10 is recommended.
+- An instructor-to-child ratio of no more than 1 to 10.

-- The instructor should have experience with kids and strength training.
+- The instructor should have an approved strength-training certification and experience with kids and strength training.

 - When teaching a new exercise, the trainer should have kids perform the exercise under his or her supervision in a hazard-free, well-lit, and adequately ventilated environment.